by Kathy Eugster, MA

 Regulating Skill:

-When you notice your child is beginning to get over-aroused emotionally, re-direct your child to a calmer activity and regulate your own nervous system in order to “co-regulate” your child’s nervous system.
+When you notice your child is beginning to get over-aroused emotionally, use this skill to re-direct your child to a calmer activity.
+Don’t forget to regulate your own nervous system in order to “co-regulate” your child’s nervous system.
 Using this skill will help your child not only be more compliant, but will also help develop self-regulation skills.

 What can you do next?